hiddenSymmetries/simsopt/docs/source/getting_started.rst

 From PyPi
 ---------
-Currently, ``simsopt`` is avaialable at test.pypi.org.
+Currently, older versions of ``simsopt`` are avaialable at test.pypi.org.
-You can install the latest version of simsopt using
+You can install the latest among them using

 .. code-block::